 5. Use competitive intelligence tools

-Nowadays, there are so many free and premium competitive intelligence tools that allow you to monitor almost all aspects of your competition and to perform marketing intelligence on a high level with no efforts.
+Nowadays, there are so many paid or free competitor analysis tools that allow you to monitor almost all aspects of your competition and to perform marketing intelligence on a high level with no efforts.

 Custodee is another tool that offers individual website monitoring and competitor tracking.
 You can use this tool to get notifications about availability, prices, and content changes of competitors and their products.